How to prepare your business for AI

-AI has attracted this level of corporate interest because it can discover patterns in big data.
+One reason AI has attracted this level of corporate interest is because it can discover patterns in big data.
 The potential of AI to navigate a landscape of vast choices and consequences was highlighted by the celebrated victories of IBM's Deep Blue over Garry Kasparov in chess in 1997 and Alphabet's AlphaGo over Lee Sedol in Go in 2016.

-This year, a new type of AI emerged.
-A program called Libratus, which runs on a supercomputer called Bridges, located at the Pittsburgh Supercomputing Center, defeated four professional poker players in the game of no-limit Texas hold 'em.
+In 2017, a new type of AI emerged.
+A program called Libratus—which runs on a supercomputer called Bridges, located at the Pittsburgh Supercomputing Center—defeated four professional poker players in the game of no-limit Texas hold 'em.
 Now, in 2019, Libratus’ technology is being adapted to take on a different type of opponent—in service of the U.S. military.

-Chess and Go are complete information games.
-Each player can see the opponent's entire board position.
+Chess and Go are complete information games in which each player sees the opponent's entire board position.
 But with poker, no player is in possession of every piece of information in the game.
 (In no-limit Texas hold 'em, two cards in every player's hand are known only to the player in question.)
-As a result, the approaches that bested Kasparov and Sedol would not work against the poker pros.
+As a result, the approaches that bested Kasparov and Sedol would not work against the poker professionals.

 Libratus doesn't do that.
 Instead, it applies strategic reasoning based on the Nash Equilibrium, a game theory scenario in which no player has an incentive to deviate from their chosen strategy after considering an opponent's choice.
-This approach does not require training the AI by feeding it a large data set of, say, photos labeled "cat" and even more photos labeled "not cat."
+This approach does not require training the AI by feeding it a large dataset of, say, photos labeled "cat" and even more photos labeled "not cat."
 Instead, the AI applies a set of rules and an elementary strategy to select the best move at each point in the game.
 (When you get the algorithms wrong, you might get "guacamole" instead of “cat.”)

 Libratus was designed to find solutions from incomplete data.
-Unlike traditional machine learning technologies that recognize data patterns, it suggests the proper response for each discrete situation.
-Unlike other types of AI, Libratus does not simply provide "advice" or predictive analysis, says Daniel Wu, chief technologist for data systems and data science at HPE.
-Instead, it adds a "prescriptive" level to the processing.
-In other words, it is capable of taking an action based on its determination that a given action is likely to be the most beneficial.
+Unlike traditional machine learning technologies that recognize data patterns, Libratus suggests the proper response for each discrete situation.
+Libratus does not simply provide advice or predictive analysis, says Daniel Wu, chief technologist for data systems and data science at HPE.
+Instead, it adds a prescriptive level to the processing.
+In other words, Libratus can take an action based on its determination that a given action is the most beneficial.

 Step by step